brettadin/spectra-app/docs/library_usage_review.md

 ## Plotly

-**Current usage:** The UI uses `plotly.graph_objects` to create sparklines for each example spectrum.
-When a user loads a spectrum, the full interactive plot is rendered using Plotly in the example viewer (not shown in this file but likely in `app/ui/main.py`).
+**Current usage:** The UI uses `plotly.graph_objects` for preview and workspace charts.
+When a user loads a spectrum, the full interactive plot is rendered in the example viewer within `app/ui/main.py`.

 **Strengths:**